CodeDotJS/facebook-mass-comment/README.md

 # facebook-mass-comment

-comments 'n' times on facbook posts within minutes or a second.
+comments 'n' times on any facbook post of a person or page.

 -----

 Modules needed :

 - httplib
 - urllib
 - BeautifulSoup
 - os